obtbe/obtbe.github.io/_posts/2022-12-15-linear-regression-logistic-regression.md

 Logistic regression assumes a **curved relationship** and maximizes the likelihood of correct yes-or-no predictions.

 - **Coefficients**: In linear regression, $b_1$ shows the output change per input unit (e.g., 1.5 cups per degree).
-In logistic regression, $b_1$ shifts the probability curve, affecting the odds of "yes".
+In logistic regression, $b_1$ shifts the probability curve, affecting the odds of “yes”.

 ## When to Use Each

 Use **linear regression** for number predictions.
-For example, a bakery might predict muffin sales based on the day's foot traffic.
+For example, a bakery might predict muffin sales based on the day’s foot traffic.
 Data from 50 days shows 200 visitors yield 80 muffins sold, while 300 visitors yield 110.
 The model could be:

 $$ \text{Muffins Sold} = 20 + 0.3 \cdot \text{Visitors} $$

-For 250 visitors, predict $20 + 0.3 \cdot 250 = 95$ muffins.
-Or use it to estimate a house's energy bill based on its size, like a 1,500-square-foot house costing $120 monthly.
+For 250 visitors, predict:

+$$ 20 + 0.3 \cdot 250 = 95 $$

+muffins.
+Or use it to estimate a house’s energy bill based on its size, like a 1,500-square-foot house costing $120 monthly.

 Use **logistic regression** for yes-or-no predictions.
 A pet store might predict if a customer adopts a puppy based on visit time.
 Data from 100 visits shows 10-minute visits have a 20% adoption chance, while 30-minute visits have a 60% chance.
 Or a teacher might predict if a student submits homework based on attendance, with 90% attendance giving an 85% chance.

 Can you use them interchangeably?
 Not really.
 Linear regression on yes-or-no data might predict nonsense, like a 1.4 probability.
-Logistic regression on numbers doesn't fit since it's built for binary outcomes. **Match the model to your question**: numbers for linear, yes-or-no for logistic.
+Logistic regression on numbers doesn’t fit since it’s built for binary outcomes. **Match the model to your question**: numbers for linear, yes-or-no for logistic.

 Both models are powerful for data analysis.
 Linear regression handles number predictions, and logistic regression solves yes-or-no problems.
-Pick the right one for your data's question, and you'll get clear, useful answers. 💡
+Pick the right one for your data’s question, and you’ll get clear, useful answers. 💡